mocquin/physipy/README.md

  - [misu](https://github.com/cjrh/misu)
  - and finally [pysics](https://bitbucket.org/Phicem/pysics) from which this package was inspired

 If you know another package that is not in this list yet, feel free to contribute !
 Also, if you are interested in the subject of physical quantities packages in python, check this [quantities-comparison](https://github.com/tbekolay/quantities-comparison) repo and [this talk](https://www.youtube.com/watch?v=N-edLdxiM40).
+Also check this [comparison table](https://socialcompare.com/en/comparison/python-units-quantities-packages).

 ## License